 DCIS is considered a pre-cancer that is noninvasive.
 It happens when the cells that line the ducts look like cancer cells but have not spread (invaded) the walls of the ducts surrounding the breast tissue.
 Presently, there is no way to know with a degree of scientific certainly which DCIS cases will become invasive cancers.

 LCIS looks like cancer cells growing in the lobules of the milk-producing glands of the breast, but they do not grow through the wall of the lobules and is not true cancer.
 According to the American Cancer Society, “Women with this condition have a 7- to 11-fold increased risk of developing invasive cancer in either breast.
 For this reason, women with LCIS should make sure they have regular mammograms and doctor visits.”

 Invasive Ductal Carcinoma (IDC)

-IDC is the most common breast cancer begins in the milk duct of the breast breaks through the wall of the duct, and grows into the fatty tissue of the breast.
+IDC is the most common breast cancer that begins in the milk duct of the breast breaks through the wall of the duct and grows into the fatty tissue of the breast.
 IDC can spread (metastasize) through the lymphatic system or bloodstream to other parts of the body.

 Invasive (or Infiltrating) Lobular Carcinoma (ILC)